Dear reader of ADxS.org, please excuse the disruption.

 Due to the flattened cortisol response to acute stressors in atypical depression, SSRIs are the first choice for treating this form of depression.
 The Depression League recommends SSRIs especially for atypical depression.66 MAOA inhibitors can also be helpful.

-Nevertheless, it should be noted that SSRIs increase the number of DAT in the striatum, which could exacerbate ADHD symptoms. ⇒ Notes on serotonin reuptake inhibitors (SSRIs) for ADHD
+Nevertheless, it should be noted that SSRIs increase the number of DAT in the striatum, which could exacerbate ADHD symptoms. ⇒ Notes on serotonin reuptake inhibitors (SSRIs) in ADHD

 The existence of depression with a flattened cortisol response does not necessarily argue against the corticosteroid hypothesis of the development of depression explained above.
 The only difference is that the hypocortisolism present here causes upregulation of the receptors.